Estaqq/skl-season-ensemble/README.md

 we exclude temporally far removed data from training, it is best suited for use cases where training data is plentiful.

-It is a classifier compliant to the requirements for an skl classifier, see https://scikit-learn.org/stable/developers/develop.html.
+skl_seas_ens is a classifier compliant to the requirements for an skl classifier, see https://scikit-learn.org/stable/developers/develop.html.
 Thus is is compatible with methods such as sklearn.model_selection.GridSearchCV and sklearn.model_selection.cross_validate.